Welcome To The Good Food Network! Please Click Here To View A Round Up Of This Weeks French Fine Food News And Special Offers!

 La Belle Iloise Founder Georges Hilliet

-Himself from a Family of fisherman, Georges Hilliet started tinning fish on a small scale.
-Porta Maria, the harbour in Quiberon was an ideal location for a fish cannery as the town specialised in sardine fishing, and hence he had access to abundant quantities of fresh sardines, no distribution (impossible in those days) and port prices.
+Georges started tinning fish on a small scale in Porta Maria, the harbour in Quiberon.
+This was an ideal location for a fish cannery as the town specialised in sardine fishing, which he had access to abundant quantities of fresh sardines, no distribution (impossible in those days) and port prices.

 Sardine Fishing Boats At Anchor in Port-Maria Quiberon